 The study shows how the social work students' use of and participation on Facebook created something new, an innovative network.
 This contributes towards showing that knowledge about the use of social media can help develop more awareness about communication, information, cooperation and new working methods.
 In turn, this can develop better understanding of the interests and influence of children, adolescents, parents and foster parents, and more active participation and cooperation at different levels in social work.
 The social work students became more engaged in topics about the field they would be working in.
 Through joint assignments, the learning process became more student-centred and they were more their own teacher in that they acquired knowledge by drawing on other students through virtual collaboration.
+Students can be influenced during educational activities and learn how to work on networks.
+They can be stimulated to engage and have discussions, acquire skills in current technology, and develop a positive attitude towards technology and the use of social media related to social work.
 Educational institutions must create work methods built on collaboration and collective action.
 Teachers and researchers could be in networks with other teachers and researchers, share ideas, experiences and best practices, research results, be open to new technology, new teaching methods and research areas.
 To make the learning process more interesting, it is necessary to use social media platforms that contribute to the creation of social interaction, and which make sharing easier and pave the way for new manoeuvrability and innovations.
 Universities and university colleges play a vital role in society through training highly qualified candidates.
+White Paper No. 16 emphasises that the institutions shall offer up-to-date and relevant education programmes that motive students to learn and complete their training.
 Pedagogical digitalisation must especially be enhanced to a strategic level to make it possible to implement unified measures for digitalisation of the learning processes.
-This must be facilitated for flexible and efficient study programmes and for collaborative learning in close interaction with co-students and teachers.
+This must be facilitated for flexible and efficient study programmes and for collaborative learning in close interaction with costudents and teachers.
 It is important for social work students to have access to a modern and personal learning environment with possibilities for individual learning plans.
 However, subjects such as technology and social media usage should be included in the studies.